Y3A/Unhandled/README.md

 # Unhandled

-A POC tool to auto exploit leaked handles for UAC bypass/privilege escalation Only supports exploitation of process handles as of now.
+A POC tool to auto exploit leaked handles for UAC bypass/privilege escalation.</br>
+Only supports exploitation of process handles as of now.

 References